shilpar87/Core-Gaming-Tech-Test/README.md

 6. The output of the number of occurrences of each element while Random search happens has been redirected to the output.txt.
 7. I have converted profile.xlsx file to profile.xls as my MsOffice was not supporting.

-############################# To be implemented #############################

 #### Desirable Tasks

-* Add a 'spin' request which will return a 3x3 matrix of symbols.
+1. Add a 'spin' request which will return a 3x3 matrix of symbols.
 Use 'Symbols' and 'Reels' tables.
-For every reel, draw one random position and populate the whole matrix column with results starting at that drawn position.
+For every reel, draw one random position and populate the whole matrix column with results starting at that drawn position. - Completed

+========= Not sure about below tasks =====

-* For each result where middle row of your matrix satisfies one of the rules defined in 'WinRules' return the associated value.
+2. For each result where middle row of your matrix satisfies one of the rules defined in 'WinRules' return the associated value.
-* Implement a test or tests which would run multiple 'table' requests and check aggregated responses against the 'expected chance' defined in 'WinRules' table.
+3. Implement a test or tests which would run multiple 'table' requests and check aggregated responses against the 'expected chance' defined in 'WinRules' table.
 Hint: Again you can use '100k runs error margin' value to compare the results with 99% confidence.

-#### Optional Tasks

-* Add 'Return To Player' value in percentage for both 'table' and 'spin'.
-Assuming each request cost '3.5'.
-We will not provide you with table to compare your results this time.
-Hint: To find the requested result compare total cost spent on initiating requests and total value returned in responses.
-You can use 1% margin error for RTP comparison.
-* For extra fun, can you change the server - client to work with WebSockets?